First Things First: What Are PFAS Contaminants?

 Recommended Water Filters for PFAS Contamination

 If your water tests positive for PFAS, don’t fret!
 We have the solutions you need at Pentair Water Solutions.
-If your water contains PFOS or PFOA, choose between these two water filtration systems:
+If your water contains PFOS or PFOA, use the following water filtration system:

 - Countertop Drinking Filter System — The Pentair Countertop Drinking Filter System is a bargain-priced water filter system that reduces more than 60 common contaminants while taking up limited counter space.
 The system filters PFOA and PFOS at a 98% rate, and also reduces chlorine, chloramines, lead, THMs, cysts*, and mercury at rates of 97% and above.